stablemarkets/personal_site/content/authors/admin/_index.md

 title: Arman Oganisian
 ---

-I am an Assistant Professor of Biostaistics (tenure-track) at Brown University's [Department of Biostatistics](https://www.brown.edu/academics/public-health/biostats/home).
-My methodological research centers around developing nonparametric Bayesian methods for flexibly estimating causal effects with observational data.
-This involves, among other things, devising priors over high-dimensional model spaces and constructing MCMC methods for efficient posterior computation.
-Though broadly applicable, these methodological interests are motivated by applied problems in health economics and, more recently, statistical challenges in oncology research.
+I am currently an Assistant Professor of Biostaistics (tenure-track) at Brown University's [Department of Biostatistics](https://www.brown.edu/academics/public-health/biostats/home).
+My methodological research centers around developing Bayesian methods for flexible causal effect estimation with observational data.
+These methods blend principled causal reasoning, nonparmetric Bayesian modeling, and efficient computation to build systems for data-driven decision making.

+Most of my motivating applications have been in oncology - e.g. Bayesian nonparametric [cost](https://onlinelibrary.wiley.com/doi/epdf/10.1111/biom.13244) and cost/efficacy of estimation for endometrial cancer treatments; assessing [treatment effect heterogeneity](https://arxiv.org/abs/2009.10839) of photon therapy across cancer types.
+My current research is partially funded by [a PCORI grant](https://www.pcori.org/research-results/2022/statistical-methods-optimizing-dynamic-patient-level-treatment-and-monitoring-strategies) and focuses on developing Bayesian semiparametric methods for estimating and optimizing effects of sequential treatment strategies with applications in leukemia.

 I received my PhD in Biostatistics from the University of Pennsylvania under the supervision of Jason Roy and Nandita Mitra.
-Before starting my PhD I was a Senior Analyst at [Analysis Group's HEOR team](https://www.analysisgroup.com/practices/health-care/health-economics-and--outcomes-research-heor/).
-Here you will find a link to my full CV and a selection of some past and current research work.
-I sometimes blog about statistics, Bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.
+Here you will find a link to my CV and a selection of some past and current research, talks, etc. I sometimes blog about statistics, Bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.